electrified/A1200-8MB/readme.md

 https://github.com/terriblefire/tf328/wiki

+# PCMCIA Fix

+If you got problems with your PCMCIA device and this upgrade, you can use a free software solution available on aminet called CardReset http://aminet.net/package/util/boot/CardReset

 # Contribution / support

 If you wanna buy me a beer or a Mercedes SLR,  please contact me at info at arananet.net or support @terriblefire at youtube :)